Better Software for Reproducible Science

 Preparation for using CodeScribe

 1. You will need API access to an LLM tool.
 This is a level beyond the web interface and it incurs an extra charge on some platforms.
 However many institutionally-supported LLMs offer API access at no additional cost.
-Participants will be responsible for any additional costs incurred.
+You will be responsible for any additional costs incurred.
 The instructor will be using ChatGPT, but any comparable LLM should work.
-CodeScribe also supports the freely downloadable Llama model: <???>
+CodeScribe also supports several freely downloadable models which can be run locally:

-2. CodeScribe is a Python code, so you will need a working Python installation on a system that you will be able to access during the tutorial (remote access is fine).
+2. CodeScribe is a Python code, so you will need a working Python installation on a system that you will be able to access (local or remote) during the tutorial.

-4. You will need to integrate your CodeScribe installation with your the API of your LLM of choice.
-It may be necessary for participants to add support for their custom models to CodeScribe.
-They should look at the file https://github.com/adubey64/CodeScribe/blob/development/code_scribe/lib/_llm.py, copy the class most closely resembling the target model and create a PR.
+4. You will need to integrate your CodeScribe installation with the API of your LLM of choice.
+Basic instructions are provided in the README file: https://github.com/adubey64/CodeScribe?tab=readme-ov-file#integrating-llm-of-choice.
+It may be necessary for you to add support for your particular model to CodeScribe.
+You should look at the file https://github.com/adubey64/CodeScribe/blob/development/code_scribe/lib/_llm.py, copy the class most closely resembling the target model and create a pull request in our repository.
 With enough lead time we will try our best to help make it work.

 During the tutorial